by1nn1t/Android-Reverse-Shell-Writeup/README.md

    * Disclaimer
    * License

+### Warning
-### On my project, the default copyright laws apply, meaning that I retain all rights to my source code (and other additional content) and no one may reproduce, distribute, or create derivative works from my work.
+#### On my project, the default copyright laws apply, meaning that I retain all rights to my source code (and other additional content) and no one may reproduce, distribute, or create derivative works from my work.

+#### The use of this writup is complete responsibility of the end-user.
+Developers assume NO liability and are NOT responsible for any misuse or damage caused by this writup.